minagawah/face-detection-sample/README.md

-I vividly remember when [proppy](https://github.com/fahad19/proppy) came out last year, and I realized the nightmere has ended.
+I vividly remember when [proppy](https://github.com/fahad19/proppy) came out last year.
+I realized that was the time the nightmere has ended.
-It was the right way for FP.
+It was the genuine way of applying FP.

 Then, finally,
 [React Hooks!!!!!!!](https://reactjs.org/docs/hooks-intro.html)